AstroTechies/astroneermodding/docs/guides/index.rst

 If you want to start making mods, this is the right place.

-First you will learn the basics of how Astroneer mods are structured and how to make basic mods by editing game files.
+First, you will learn the basics of how Astroneer mods are structured and how to make basic mods by editing game files.
-Then you will learn how to make more advanced mods by using Unreal Engine to create your own items.
+Then, you will learn how to make more advanced mods by using the Unreal Engine to create your own items.

 .. toctree::
    :caption: Contents